Hyde Park Hotel Bayswater

-The Bayswater Inn Hotel is a 5 minute walk from Hyde Park in central London offering affordable accommodation in an excellent location.
+The Bayswater Inn Hotel is less than a 5 minute walk from Hyde Park in central London offering affordable accommodation in an excellent location.
 The Hotel is on the North West Corner of Hyde Park making it accessible to Kensington Palace, Kensington Gardens and the Diana Memorial Playground in particular.
 Check out our special offers and save up to 15% during your stay.

 Our Hotel Near Hyde Park

 The Bayswater Hotel by Hyde Park has 140 bedrooms, which range from single to family hotel rooms arranged over six storeys.
 We strive to offer our guests the most comfortable and memorable experience at an affordable price.

 Our recently refurbished lobby and Reception area have stunning new marble floors and a stylish lounge.
 Our contemporary restaurant, serving a breakfast buffet every morning has been renovated to offer our guests a perfect setting overlooking the charming views of Princes Gardens.

 For cheap hotels near Hyde Park, look no further than Bayswater Inn Hotel.
 We aim to provide you with a memorable experience that combines both quality and affordability.

 In 1536 King Henry VIII acquired Hyde Park from the monks of Westminster Abbey.
 Its primary use was for hunting.
 The park was opened to the public in 1637 by King Charles I. Architect Decimus Burton designed the current layout of the park in 1825.